 Candidates can have two further attempts at an examined unit at Level 3 and one further attempt at Level 2.
-A test unit resit fee is charged for each additional attempt.
+An examined unit resit fee is charged for each additional attempt.
 Resubmissions of internally assessed units are free of charge.

-Being absent from a tested unit is not classed as an attempt but you will need to make another test unit entry when entering again in a later series.
+Being absent from an examined unit is not classed as an attempt but you will need to make another examined unit entry when entering again in a later series.
 There will be a charge for this unless candidates are withdrawn on medical grounds or following bereavement – we will refund these entry fees if they are withdrawn up to one week before the results publication date.

-If a candidate fails two attempts at a mandatory tested unit (and all of the other rules of combination are met), they will receive an ‘unclassified’ result for the overall qualification as they now cannot achieve the full qualification under that qualification entry.
-A new qualification entry (re-entry) is required to attempt the test again.
+If a candidate fails two attempts at a mandatory examined unit (and all of the other rules of combination are met), they will receive an ‘unclassified’ result for the overall qualification as they now cannot achieve the full qualification under that qualification entry.
+A new qualification entry (re-entry) is required to attempt the examined unit again.

 A qualification re-entry is classed as a new, full qualification entry, ie access to all internal units which they can attempt as many times as they like.

-One free attempt at the test included in the re-entry fee (a second unit test resit entry fee would apply).
+One free attempt at the examined unit included in the re-entry fee (a second examined unit resit entry fee would apply).